 Balaji Wafers Private Limited

-Balaji Wafers Limited is India’s leading snack-food manufacturers and distributor.
+Balaji Wafers Limited is India’s leading snack food manufacturer and distributor.
 Its headquarter is situated in Rajkot, Gujrat, India.
 Bhikhubhai Virani, Chandubhai, and Kanubhai Virani are founders of the Balaji wafer.
-The company products portfolio includes flavoured wafers, namkeen, and western snacks.
+The company products portfolio includes flavored wafers, namkeen, and western snacks.

 In 1984, they started manufacturing the Potato wafers and distributed them to nearby retailers, the sale was small but their dreams were too high.
 After the retail success, they were inspired to set up a large unit.
 In 1989 Virani brothers took a loan to set up a semi-automated plant in Rajkot.
 The aim was to improve the quality and hygiene of the wafers and also wanted products to reach every region of the country.
 The semi-automated plant reduced the efforts but after certain periods went under maintenance or technical issues.
 Then the Virani brothers set up a fully automated manufacturing plant, also extended the line of products for namkeen and snacks.